GauravKumar9920/ogmen_robotics_task/README.md

 ```
 roslaunch ogmen_robotics q1.launch
 ```
 This will gerate and map and a path and display it before starting.
 Press "1" to start the process.
+Uncomment [lines](https://github.com/GauravKumar9920/ogmen_robotics_task/blob/43cde970a5c4447e26b23b30a5e225a37e1a8721/ogmen_robotics/src/scripts/Astar.py#L188-L234) to use costom start and goal points along with other parameters.